 - Salt at the end.
 When adding the ingredients to the soup, go light on the salt.
 Then, before serving, taste the soup and add salt as needed.
 Different veggie broths and hot sauces have different sodium levels, and the amount of time that you cook the soup will impact how salty it is.
 Wait until the very end to add the rest of the salt, to make sure that you don’t over-salt the soup.

-What to Serve With Roasted Red Pepper Soup
+What To Serve With Roasted Red Pepper Soup

 - Warm Detox Farro Salad With Kale